MichaelBroox/White-Wine-Quality-Prediction/README.md

 All data values were recorded as continous values of type `float64` with the exception of the output feature (`quality`) which is of the type `int64`.

 ### Missing Values
-There were **no missng values** found out of the 4898 entries of the dataset.
+There were **no missng values** found in the 4898 entries of the dataset.

 ### Duplicated Values
 There were **937 duplicated values** found in the dataset and they were treated by droping them and keeping the first instance of each duplicated value.